 The picture on the left shows a monument to the anthracite coal miners of northeastern Pennsylvania, located in the town of Jim Thorpe (named after the famous Olympic athlete).
 It is a single rock of anthracite coal - over 7 tons of nearly pure carbon.
 The sign on the monument indicates that it has an energy content of 205 million BTU (216,000 million joules), equivalent to about 50 tons of TNT!
 So, should we be worried about this huge amount of energy located in the middle of a small town?
 Of course not, because it would be extremely difficult to ignite this large rock of coal, and, if ignited, it would burn very slowly.
 But, what would happen if we ground up a few kilograms of that coal into a fine powder, as in the picture at the right, and suspended that powder in the air as a dust cloud in a building or other confined space?
-If we lit a match or provided some other ignition source such as an electric spark, the result might be a massive and damaging dust explosion.
-The picture below shows the results of such an explosion, which killed 6 people and injured 37.
+If we lit a match or provided some other ignition source, such as an electric or static electric spark, the result might be a massive and damaging dust explosion.
+The picture below shows the results of a polyethylene (plastic) dust explosion, which killed 6 people and injured 37.

-Did you know?
+Did You Know?

-- ➤ Most solid materials which will burn can form an explosive dust cloud if the particle size of the solid is small enough.
-Some examples of materials which can explode as a dust include wood, flour, sugar, grain, plastics, many solid organic chemicals, and many metals. - Accumulations of dust on floors, tops of vessels or tanks, support beams, in cable trays, above suspended ceilings, can form an explosive cloud if somehow disturbed and lifted into the air. - A dust layer 1/32 inch (less than 1 mm) thick on exposed surfaces can create an explosive dust cloud once suspended in air. - A dust layer can be considered to create a hazardous condition if it covers an area, on all surfaces, greater than 5 % of the floor area of a room.
+➤ Most solid materials which will burn can form an explosive dust cloud if the particle size of the solid is small enough.
+Some examples of materials that can explode as a dust include wood, flour, sugar, grain, plastics, many solid organic chemicals, and many metals.

+► Accumulations of dust on floors, tops of vessels or tanks, support beams, in cable trays, above suspended ceilings, can form an explosive cloud if somehow disturbed and lifted into the air.

+A dust layer 1/32 inch (less than 1 mm) thick on exposed surfaces can create an explosive dust cloud once suspended in air.
+If you can't clearly read labels on pipes or equipment, there is too much dust.

+A dust layer can be considered to create a hazardous condition if it covers an area, on all surfaces, greater than 5% of the floor area of a room.